 Sound good?
 Let’s get started!

 General liability insurance helps pay damages owed and medical expenses for accidents that happen at your place of business.

-It also helps cover property damage and bodily injury claims that occur because of you (or your employees) working somewhere other than your place of business.
+It also helps cover property damage and bodily injury claims that occur because you (or your employees) work somewhere other than your place of business.

-And lastly, it covers reputational harm and advertising injury it involves claims against your business if you interact with intellectual property suits or libel/slander cases.
+And lastly, it covers reputational harm and advertising injury, which involves claims against your business if you interact with intellectual property suits or libel/slander cases.